naufiero/abaco/docs/developer_docs.md

 -----------------------

 We divide up the state persisted in the Abaco system into "stores" defined in the stores.py module.
-Each of these stores represent an independent collection of data (though there are relations) and, in theory, could be stored in different databases.
+Each of these stores represent an independent collection of data (though there are relations) and thus can be stored in different databases.

-One potential option is to use a mix of databases.
-For example. we could use Redis for current application state (e.g. actors_store and workers_store) where transaction semantics could be more useful and the size of the dataset will be relatively small, and use Mongo for the accounting and logging data (executions_store and logs_store).
+We currently use both Redis and MongoDB fi=or different stores.
+We use Redis for current application state (e.g. actors_store and workers_store) where transaction semantics are needed and the size of the dataset will be relatively small.
+We use Mongo for the permissions, accounting and logging data (permissions_store, executions_store and logs_store).
 Naturally, the log data (actual raw logs from the container executions) presents a challenge in space, and was one of the primary reasons for adding support for Mongo.
 We already use a set_with_expiry method to store the logs for a fixed period of time.

 Client Generation
 -----------------

 The Abaco system uses a separate backend process (or "actor") for managing OAuth clients.
 Each worker gets a new OAuth client when it is started, and its client is deleted whenever the worker is destroyed.
+This way, the actor containers can be started with a fresh OAuth access token.
 Currently, the clients modules leverages the agave.py module, a Python 3-compatible Agave SDK for managing clients.

 Dependence on Docker Version